 Remember that professional graphic designers understand the value of colors in evoking our emotions.
 In fact, a modern logo designer knows how colors can play with us psychologically.
 So, each color today is known for its ability to recall some emotions to conscious mind.

 For example, when seeing a red color in a logo or elsewhere, we are somewhat charged up with emotions of excitement, aggression, passions, etc, and then possible react with some feelings.
 Yellow is associated with the emotion of happiness and it generates a range of feelings.
 So, each color in your logo should be precisely evoking the desired emotions and feelings.
 These very emotions are related to your message for potential customers.

-But the use of popular colors such a blue and yellow finds a place in many logos.
+But the use of popular colors such a blue and yellow finds a place in many company logos.
 An advantage of such colors is their ready acceptability amongst people.
-Depending on the local taste and likings or disliking, choice of popular colors varies from regions to regions.
+Depending on the local taste and likings or disliking, the choice of popular colors varies from region to region.

 So, when you use these colors that people like the most, you evoke the right emotions and feelings.
 This way, you can quickly establish a connection with the audience.
 You can then hope to convert many such viewers into your customers.

 However, the use of such colors can result in a cliched design.
 This sometimes puts your design at disadvantage.
 People will see your logo but they may not react and even ignore due to lack of novelty in the colors.